 I discovered some interesting activity in my browser.
-Evidently right as I walked into the office, or about the time I hit WiFi, I was supposedly (according to my activity logs,) browsing a porn website and a potato recipe in Chrome on my Galaxy Note 8.
+Evidently right as I walked into the office, or about the time I hit WiFi, I was supposedly (according to my activity logs,) browsing an adult website and a potato recipe in Chrome on my Galaxy Note 8.

 Now for me to walk and browse isn’t abnormal.
 That said, I wasn’t.
 There’s probably video I wasn’t.
 Phone was in my back pocket and was not looked at from 6:52-8:45.

 I also wasn’t going to a site called strip chat, nor was I planning a baked potato based sexual act at 8:25am.

 I checked the activity, it had come from my Note 8, and was during a time I was not on it.
 I swear.
 I’ve probably got video of me talking to a coworker while my phone was browsing Stripchat and being the millionth visitor somewhere 3 minutes later.

 Opened up Chrome on the phone at 8:45 to see what was going on, yup, there’s a site called Stripchat although the millionth visitor site is nowhere to be found, nor the potatoes.

 Now there’s another layer to the oddness.
 A little before this I was supposedly playing some game according to Google.
 This game, I didn’t recognize.
 And I’d tell you what it is, but I’m not seeing it on My Activity any more.